YunoHost/doc/filezilla.md

    ![warning about the unknown fingerprint of the server](images/filezilla_3.png)

-4. Filezilla is now asking the `admin` password for connecting to your server.
+4. Filezilla is now asking the `admin` password to connect to your server.

    ![credential screen asking for the password](images/filezilla_4.png)